mihasK/multi-choice_contingency_tables/README.md

 # Data
-Example data is taken from here: https://www.kaggle.com/datasets/stackoverflow/stack-overflow-2018-developer-survey?resource=download&select=survey_results_schema.csv
+Example data is taken from this [kaggle dataset](https://www.kaggle.com/datasets/stackoverflow/stack-overflow-2018-developer-survey?resource=download&select=survey_results_schema.csv)

 But you can put your own dataset in the data directory.
 Requirements: